 Dec 06, 2017

-Recently, we announced a new architecture built from the ground up for neural networks, known as the Intel Nervana™ Neural Network Processor (NNP).
+Recently, we announced a new architecture built from the ground up for neural networks, known as the Intel® Nervana™ Neural Network Processor (NNP).
 The goal of this new architecture is to provide the needed flexibility to support all deep learning primitives while making core hardware components as efficient as possible.
-We designed the NNP to free us from the limitations imposed by existing hardware, which wasn’t explicitly designed for AI.
+We designed the NNP to free us from the limitations imposed by existing hardware, which was not explicitly designed for AI.
 Today, we are excited to disclose more details on the architecture and on some of the new features specific to increasing neural network training and inference performance.
-In this blog I will talk about the attributes that make the NNP so innovative and why these features are important tools for neural network designers.
+In this blog, I will talk about the attributes that make the NNP so innovative and why these features are important tools for neural network designers.

 To solve a large data problem with a neural network, it is necessary for the designer to iterate quickly on different possible neural networks using large data sets.
 In other words, it’s all about being able to train a given neural network against more data in a given amount of time.
 There are multiple important factors to achieve this: 1) maximizing compute utilization, 2) easily scaling to more compute nodes, 3) doing so with as little power as possible.
 The NNP architecture provides novel solutions to these problems and will give neural network designers powerful tools for solving larger and more difficult problems.

 The NNP gives software the flexibility to directly manage data locality, both within the processing elements and in the high bandwidth memory (HBM) itself.
 Tensors can be split across HBM modules in order to ensure that in-memory data is always closest to the relevant compute elements.
 This minimizes data movement across the die, saving power and reducing on-die congestion.
 Similarly, software can determine which blocks of data are stored long-term inside the processing elements, saving more power by reducing data movement to and from external memory.